 At first, if I went to the dark side I could be gone for hours, days before I realised I had drifted.
 The longer I was gone the harder it is to pull myself back to the light.
 Now, if I find myself in a negative rut I can identify quickly.
 I reassess my routine and tighten up where I’ve been slacking.
-A quick routine adjustment and I’m back on the positive wagon.
+A quick routine adjustment and I’m back on the positivity wagon.

 I started putting this concept on paper.
 Brainstorming how I could deliver this to veterans in a way that would help them stay away from the dark side.
 So many veterans (and civilians) need to rediscover what it was like to be highly motivated and ambitious in life.

 The first model was to buy a farm and start a veterans retreat.
 A place where veterans could come and learn the principles I had been practising.

 I found this idea popular amongst the boys but the setup costs were too high.
 The idea is not currently feasible.
 Phase 2 I think.